OC board approves slim budget

 A bid of $323,130 for a Nexus switching system to support online instruction was approved.

-Trustees approved the purchase of a sole source collaborative robot worktable for $286,300 from a Chevron energy grant.
+Trustees approved the purchase of a sole source collaborative robot worktable for $286,300, paid for through a Chevron energy grant.

 Vice President for Student Services Kim McKay gave an update on federal CARES funding allocated to the college.
 The funds were for coronavirus relief and much of it has gone to students to help them transition to online learning.